YazoSh/http-server/README.md

 # best
-the worst static http server
+the worst static http server, that is not ready yet

 run "compile.sh" to compile
 and run "server" in desired directory